cacheMon/libCacheSim-python/docs/src/en/index.md

 ## License

-This project is licensed under the Apache License 2.0.
+This project is licensed under the GPL-3.0 License.